walles/batterylogger/README.md

 * If the log file doesn't exist or the plot is empty for some other reason, display something explaining that to the user.

+* Make sure we rotate the history file when it gets too big.
+When it gets bigger than 400kb, we drop the first 25% of all events.